OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-ModernOfficeApps/README_Get-ModernOfficeApps.md

             Example: cd C:\PowerShellScripts

-2. Run the Script.
+2. Run the script.
 With no parameters specified the script will return the locally installed Office Version.

            Type . .\Get-ModernOfficeApps.ps1